carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ### AWS AppSync

-- It is a serverless GraphQL and Pub/Sub API service that simplifies building modern web and mobile applications.
-- AWS AppSync GraphQL APIs simplify application development by providing a single endpoint to securely query or update data from multiple databases, microservices, and APIs
+- It is a serverless GraphQL and Pub/Sub API service that simplifies building modern web and mobile applications ==> It provides a single endpoint to securely query or update data from multiple databases, microservices, and APIs

 ### AWS Global Accelerator